Škarka Villa

-Škarka’s Villa is located at 13 Deligradska Street in Belgrade, Serbia, on Vračar slope, near Slavija Square.
+Škarka Villa is located at 13 Deligradska Street in Belgrade, Serbia, on Vračar slope, near Slavija Square.

 History

 Rihard Škarka commissioned the architect Dragiša Brašovan to erect his house in Deligradska Street.
 Until then, Brašovan had already completed his independent work on the building of the former Eskontna banka in Nušićeva Street.
 The combined baroque-classicist eclectic style of this work had given Brašovan a level of fame in Belgrade.

-Škarka’s Villa was built during 1926-1927 as a city villa.
+Škarka Villa was built during 1926-1927 as a city villa.
 Academic principles, romantic spirit, historic motifs, tinges of modern ideas and art deco surface treatment are recognized in the design of the main street facade of the building.
 The facade is made in one plane, and the decorative elements which are taken from the historical styles - Romanic, Venetian Gothic and Baroque - contribute to its vividness.
 Strict academic division of the facade was abandoned, and the architect approached its layered processing in a creative way.
 The flat surface of the floor is in contrast to the rustic treatment of the lower part with gable motifs, diamond cubes very close to Czech Cubism, and windows completed with blind arcades.
 The floor is dominated by romantic trifora filled with floral, zoomorphic and anthropomorphic motifs, placed between modernist treated window openings without special emphasis.
 The façade ends with a decorative pronged roof attic.
 The motif of the pointed arch and Baroque volutas is repeated on the monumental entrance gate, whose doors are resolved in the form of a very decoratively treated metal grille.

 Today, the Embassy of Belarus is located in this luxurious city mansion.